 Unfortunately, this pervasive tax fraud amongst Italians has led to an vicious upward spiraling cycle in which the state assumes the citizens are going to cheat, so taxes them to kingdom come in the hopes of bringing in at least enough to keep the show running, and the citizens, under the incredible weight of ridiculously high taxes are pushed … okay, tempted … to cheat even more.
 So more taxes.
 And more cheating.
 And more taxes again.
 Just look at what Italians declare as the value of their home.
 I don’t think I have ever heard of someone actually declaring their home’s true value, or buying a house without paying a portion of the price under the table here in Italy.
 It’s almost comic.

 Not only are the taxes disproportionately high here, they are also almost ridiculously numerous.
 There really is little in Italy that one can do that is not taxed.
 Most documents needed for any sort of official transaction, from renting a property to applying for a driver’s license, must be presented “in bollo”, meaning with a tax stamp affixed.
 Even if you want to put up an index card at the local grocer’s to try and sell your used skis, the thing has to have a “bollo” on it.
 There is a tax on keeping your passport current.
 There is a tax on car ownership.
 There is a tax on your driveway (passo carrabile).
 There is a tax on the sign above your store.
 You have a business and would like to put some sort of marker along the road to help people find you?
 Taxed.
-This is over and above your property tax, income tax, and social security (health and pension).
+This is over and above your property tax, income tax (explained in details by Pan Card Seva), and social security (health and pension).
 You really begin to understand why tax fraud is so pervasive in Italy … it’s fudging for survival.

 I would have no problem with these sorts of taxes if the services that they paid for were exceptional.
 Unfortunately, that’s generally not the case.
 You pay all this money for health care, but often have to go to private specialists which are paid for out of pocket because the waiting lists for the state provided specialists are so long, all this money for public schools, but textbooks must be bought by students, who are also required to bring toilet paper and photocopy money to school, all this money for garbage pick up when our closest bin is a kilometer away so we have to load our garbage in our trunk to take it to the dumper (which means that half the time it ends up getting tossed in some random dumper 30 kilometers from home, because I always forget I’m hauling a couple of bags until the car starts to reek of melon rind, coffee grinds and dirty diapers and I suddenly remember that I have a week’s worth of trash in the back of the car), all this money for infrastructure when every time it rains we are out filling in the potholes on our road ourselves with our own wheelbarrow, shovel, and gravel.
 Where does all this money go?